Multi-dimensional analysis with Data Tables

 groupby_property.jpeg

-Once setup, there are several options you can use to manage and manipulate your data.
+Once set up, there are several options you can use to manage and manipulate your data.

 Within any cell, click the Options icon to: